-Tall, wood porch signs are so popular right now.
-I’ve seen them in so many different places, but could never convince myself to buy one, because I would always think to myself, “That would be so easy to make myself…”
+Tall, wood front porch signs are so popular right now.
+I’ve seen them in so many different places, but could never convince myself to buy one, because I would always think to myself, “That would be so easy to make myself…” and I I was right– it IS so easy to make your own fall porch sign!

 This 107″ long scrap of cedar was left over from the construction of our deck two years ago.
 It has been sitting outside, exposed to the elements since then, which gave it this wonderful, weathered barnwood gray coloring on one side!